kuno1/donden-gaeshi/README.md

 In some locales, last_name preceded first_name.

-- Japanese
+- Japanese `ja`
-- Chinese
+- Chinese `zh_*`
-- Korean
+- Korean `ko`
-- Mongolian
+- Mongolian `mn`
-- Vietnamese
+- Vietnamese `vi`
-- Hungarian
+- Hungarian `hu_HU`

-If current user locale is in the list above, name fields will be swapped with this plugin.
+If current user locale is in the list above, name fields in WooCommerce will be swapped with this plugin.
 This plugin does nothing but changing name field's order.
 You don't have to care about side effects.

+Currently fixes...

+- My Account
+- Billing Address & Shipping Address
+- Order Email
+- Default display name and full name

 ## Installation